-Campus safety and security are coordinated by the Department of Public Safety, which has a university police force of 16 armed commissioned officers with arrest powers.
+Campus safety and security are coordinated by the Department of Public Safety, which has a university police force of 15 armed commissioned officers with arrest powers, and 1 Dispatcher/Security Officer.
 These men and women are graduates of the Municipal Police Officers Training Course and undergo continuing training to upgrade their skills.
 All are trained in emergency medical procedures, first aid, and CPR.
 Each police vehicle contains an AED (defibrillator).
 University police conduct foot, vehicular, and bicycle patrols of the campus and residence hall areas 24 hours a day.
 The University Police enforce all regulations and laws of the University and the Commonwealth.

 The University maintains contact with the Shippensburg Borough Police as well as the Pennsylvania State Police.
 This allows all departments to pass information and provide assistance.
 In addition, legislation Act 48 allows university police officers to act outside the campus limits under specific conditions.